samuelstefancic/samuelstefancic/README.md

 - 👯 I’m looking to collaborate on **everything my skills are needed**

-- 📝 I regularly write articles on My blog will be out soon :)
+- 📝 My blog will be out soon :)

 - 📫 How to reach me **samuelstefancic@gmail.com**